rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 `drop`/`skip`
 -------------

-Another way get rid of certain elements is to `drop` a certain number of elements, in this case the first elements of a stream.
+Another way to get rid of certain elements is to `drop` a certain number of elements, in this case the first elements of a stream.
 You can specify [a certain number of elements] to be dropped or specify [a timeframe] in which all elements are dropped.

 **Note 1:** `drop` always acts on the first elements of a stream!